What Happens with Taxes When You Close a Business?

 Even if you do not currently owe any taxes, additional tax obligations may arise after you file your final tax returns.
 Many business owners make the mistake of not filing their final tax returns.
 Both federal and state law require business owners to file a tax return to wrap up taxes owed.

-Even if all taxes are paid, many business owners forget to notify the state and IRS that the business is closed.
+Even if you pay all business taxes, many small business owners forget to notify the state and IRS that the business is closed.
 This can unintentionally violate a state law that requires such notification.

 Another common mistake is not keeping proper business records.
 Many small business owners assume that because they no longer have the business, they don’t need to keep the records.
 In contrast, you should keep business records for tax purposes.
 Keeping them for at least four more years after making your final federal tax deposits is also good practice.